hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_a93c661e-a50e-489d-8f0f-bf0104e73813-0_0.content.md

 ## References

-If you want to learn more about space exploration and the search for extraterrestrial life, check out these resources:
+If you want to learn more about space exploration and the search for Ex<wbr>tra<wbr>terre<wbr>strial life, check out these resources:

 -   [NASA](#)
 -   [SpaceX](#)